GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

 ## Deleting a release

-Occasionally you may need to clean up after an aborted release, typically because the release script had problems.
+Occasionally you need to clean up after an aborted release, typically because the release script had problems.
 If so:

 1. Delete the release branch on Github.